-3.2 Training workflow
+3.2.
+Training Workflow

-As discussed above, the dataset contains traces with missing components due to data gaps, too large timing offset between the components and different hydrophone and seismometer types (Table ).
+As discussed above, the data set contains traces with missing components due to data gaps, too large timing offset between the components and different hydrophone and seismometer types (Table S1 in Supporting Information S1).
 For these traces, missing data and components are replaced with zeros.
 This ensures that the model input always contains four channels and at the same time, makes the models robust to missing data in future application scenarios.

 The traces are resampled to 100 Hz.
 We ensure that our data selection leads to a uniform distribution of pick locations within the input windows.
 Where traces are too short, missing samples were padded with zeros.
 We normalize the amplitude by dividing each component by its maximum amplitude independently.
 By normalizing each component individually, we avoid either hydrophone or velocity (seismometer) amplitudes being reduced to values close to zero, as the data were not corrected to physical units and absolute amplitudes depend on digitizer gain settings.
 Last, we subtract the mean and the linear trend for all channels.
-Fig. 2 shows an example input after the preprocessing steps used for PhaseNet.
+Figure 2 shows an example input after the preprocessing steps used for PhaseNet.

 The original EQTransformer makes intensive use of augmentations during training.
-Therefore, we also apply the following augmentations to the EQTransformer training process to each sample, with probability p: (i) adding a secondary earthquake signal into the empty part of the trace (p=0.3), (ii) adding a random level of Gaussian noise (p=0.5), (iii) randomly inserting gaps (p=0.2), (iv) dropping one or two channels (p=0.3).
+Therefore, we also apply the following augmentations to the EQTransformer training process to each sample, with probability p: (a) adding a secondary earthquake signal into the empty part of the trace (p = 0.3), (b) adding a random level of Gaussian noise (p = 0.5), (c) randomly inserting gaps (p = 0.2), and (d) dropping one or two channels (p = 0.3).
 We do not apply the additional random wrap-around shifting of the traces, as employed in the original implementation.
-This is not required, as the lengths of the original waveforms (at least 60 s noise before the P pick is available for 7% of the traces and for 36% in case of S picks) ensures that the pick can naturally occur at any location in the trace (see also Fig. ).
+This is not required, as the lengths of the original waveforms (at least 60 s noise before the P pick is available for 7% of the traces and for 36% in case of S picks) ensures that the pick can naturally occur at any location in the trace (see also Figure S2 in Supporting Information S1).